 If a student or staff member believes that someone is at immediate risk of significant harm they should call the police on 999.
-Where a report has been made to the police with relation to the University, the student or staff member should inform the University at the earliest opportunity by calling the UWE Bristol Serious Concerns line on +44 (0)7788 725507 during office hours (8.30 - 5 Mon-Thurs and 8.30-4.30 Fridays), or +44 (0)7814 791212 out of hours.
+Where a report has been made to the police with relation to the University, the student or staff member should inform the University at the earliest opportunity by calling the UWE Bristol Serious Concerns line on 01173284000 this line is operated 24/7 by the students of concern triage team.